 H.B.
 No. 2165 amends the Health and Safety Code and the Transportation Code to establish new requirements for motor vehicle emissions inspections in certain border counties in Texas.
-The bill specifies that the Texas Commission on Environmental Quality (TCEQ) must adopt vehicle emissions inspection and maintenance requirements for counties that either have a federal requirement or are formally requested by local resolutions.
-Additionally, it introduces a new category for counties that border the United Mexican States and contain an overweight corridor, mandating that these counties also have emissions inspection programs.
+Specifically, it adds provisions that require the Texas Commission on Environmental Quality to adopt vehicle emissions inspection and maintenance requirements for counties that border the United Mexican States and contain an overweight corridor.
+The bill also clarifies the definition of "overweight corridor" as a designated section of a state highway where permits for the movement of oversize or overweight vehicles can be issued by entities other than the Texas Department of Motor Vehicles.

 Statutes affected: